-THEREFORE, BE IT RESOLVED that
+NOW, THEREFORE, BE IT RESOLVED that

-- Prior to making a determination on whether to approve the PWDG rezonings, the Sustainability Commission strongly recommends that the Planning Commission and Board of County Supervisors develop information on the GHG emissions, fossil/renewable energy mix, and climate resilience implications of the PW Digital Gateway, and their effect on the feasibility of attaining the climate mitigation and climate resiliency goals. - The SC recommends that an up to date listing of all data centers operational, approved but not yet operational, and pending approval is prepared in conjunction by Planning and Economic Development Staff.

-- The SC recommends that Planning Staff and Planning Commission consider this listing of data centers, and the impact of data center growth in the County's Commercial Energy GHG emissions. - The SC recommends that Planning Staff and Planning Commission review how the rapid increase in data center development in the County, and subsequent GHG emissions, coincides with the stated Sustainability goals set forth both by the BOCS and the VCEA. - In light of the above, the SC strongly recommends that Planning Staff and the Planning Commission consider strengthening the Sustainability Initiatives set forth in the rezoning proffers, to move closer to becoming "world-class sustainability initiatives" that the CPA set forth.
+- Prior to making a determination on whether to approve the PWDG rezonings, the Sustainability Commission recommends that county staff develop information on the GHG emissions, fossil/renewable energy mix, and climate resilience implications of the PW Digital Gateway, and their effect on the feasibility of attaining the climate mitigation and climate resiliency goals. - The SC recommends that an up-to-date listing of all data centers operational, approved but not yet operational, and pending approval is prepared by county staff. - The SC recommends that Planning Staff and Planning Commission consider this listing of data centers, and the impact of data center growth in the County's Commercial Energy GHG emissions. - The SC recommends that Planning Staff and Planning Commission review how the rapid increase in data center development in the County, and subsequent GHG emissions, coincides with the stated Climate Mitigation and Climate Resilience goals set forth both by the BOCS and the VCEA. - In light of the above, the SC recommends that Planning Staff, the Planning Commission, and the BOCS consider strengthening the Sustainability Initiatives set forth in the rezoning proffers for the PWDG, to move closer to becoming "world-class sustainability initiatives" that the CPA set forth.
 The SC recommends that all initiatives set forth in the CPA be considered, especially those dealing with energy, such as "Incorporate other innovative technologies to reduce power consumption" and "Onsite renewable energy such as solar power".